Mrrshaw85/mrrshaw85.github.io/about.md

 ### New horizons

 A callback from a previous work application (about 8 months afterwards...) made it so that I ended up where I am today - a software developer and test engineer at a large multinational company.
 Every day there's something new to learn and something old to fix, but it's how I like it.
 Combine that with a beautiful wife, two bonuskids every other week and studying at full speed - my life is hectic, sometimes hard, but I wouldn´t have it any other way.

+### Interests

+A small notice: I wanted to add my interests, and as you can see one of them is coding.
+Apart from that, I spend a lot of time with my family, doing some crazy home improvement scheme or just playing some casual game in the moonlight (Red Dead Redemption 2 has filled my non-existing free time lately.).
+At summer I can be found fishing or throwing plastic discs in baskets (discgolf).
+Wintertime I'm usually just at work or at home - snow is not a favorite of mine and by default, seeing where I live, it's not optimal for a person like me.
+We get a loooot of snow.
+Sigh..